jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-base-cover-sets.rst

    the Ccells is True, that is the :term:`Solved Value`.

 **Base Set**
-   A Base Set is a :term:`Set` of :term:`Ccell`\s in a :term:`Chouse` forming a :term:`Truth`.
+   A Base Set is a :term:`Set` of one or more :term:`Ccell`\s in a :term:`Chouse` forming a :term:`Truth`.
 Base Sets may :term:`Overlap` each other, but cannot :term:`Intersect <Intersection>`.

 **Link Set**
-   A :term:`Set` of :term:`Ccell`\s in a non-:term:`Base Set` :term:`Chouse` that :term:`See`
+   A :term:`Set` of one or more :term:`Ccell`\s in a non-:term:`Base Set` :term:`Chouse` that are in any Base Set.
-   each other in Base Sets.
-A Link Set is made up of separate :term:`Intersection`\s with Base Sets.

 **Cover Set**
    A Cover Set is a :term:`Set` of all the :term:`Ccell`\s that :term:`See` each other in the :term:`Chouse` of a :term:`Link Set`.

-A Viable Pattern is one where all the Base Set Ccells in the union of Base Sets are also present in the union of Cover Set Ccells.
-That is All Base Set Ccells are covered by (or a subset of) Cover Set Ccells.
-Thus locking the intersecting Ccells as Truths in the Cover Sets.
-Any Ccell in a Cover Set that is not part of its Truth (its Link Set), is eliminated.
+A Viable Pattern is one where all the Base Set Ccells in the union of Base Sets are also present in the union of Link Set Ccells.
+That is All Link Set Ccells Intersect Base Set Ccells, thus locking all the Link Sets as Truths.
+Any Cover Set Ccell that is not part of a Link Set cannot be True and is eliminated.

 .. figure:: images/base-cover-eg1.png
    :name: fig-base-cover-eg1